Central Tanami Project Joint Venture (Tanami Gold 50%)

-The Central Tanami Project Joint Venture (”CTPJV”) is located 650 kilometres northwest of Alice Springs in the Tanami Region of the Northern Territory.
-The CTPJV comprises a series of near contiguous Mineral Leases, Mining Leases Southern, Exploration Licences and Exploration Licence applications that collectively encompass an area of approximately 2,211 km².
+The Central Tanami Project (“CTP”) is located 650 kilometres northwest of Alice Springs in the Tanami Region of the Northern Territory.

-The CTPJV area is accessible via the public Tanami Road that runs between the Stuart Highway in the Northern Territory and the great Northern Highway in Western Australia.
-Accessibility within the CTPJV area is possible on well formed, partly sealed, private mine haulage roads, pastoral station tracks and exploration tracks.
+It is accessible via the public Tanami Road that runs between the Stuart Highway in the Northern Territory and the Great Northern Highway in Western Australia.
+Accessibility within the CTP area is possible on well formed, partly sealed, private mine haulage roads, pastoral station tracks and exploration tracks.

 Geology and Mineralisation

-The CTPJV tenement holding encompasses a zone of Palaeoproterozoic volcanic and sedimentary rocks that display lower greenschist to amphibolite facies metamorphism.
+The Central Tanami Project Joint Venture (“CTPJV”) tenement holding encompasses a zone of Proterozoic volcanic and sedimentary rocks that display lower greenschist to amphibolite facies metamorphism.
 It overlies an Archean basement and was intruded by granites.

 Gold was first discovered in the Tanami Desert in 1898 and small-scale mining dates back to the early 1900’s.
 Operations in the region were sporadic until the 1980’s when the underground Tanami Gold Mine was developed by Normandy Mining (now Newmont), with first gold production in 1983.